jamargoochIT/osticket-prereqs/README.md

-We’ll click next all the way through until we get the option to install.
+We want to keep all the default settings, so we’ll click next all the way through until we get the option to install.
 Now we’ll install the client.

 When the installation finishes, launch HeidiSQL.